-The research focused primarily on investigating parents' attitudes towards their mode of travel (car, carpool, mass transit, school bus, walk, bike, etc) to school and afterschool programs.
+The research focused primarily on investigating parents' attitudes towards their mode of travel (car, carpool, mass transit, school bus, walk, bike, etc) to school and afterschool programs and determining if there were new options that might interest parents.
 Parent concerns regarding access issues at specific schools (e.g. localized congestion, inadequate space for pickup and dropoff, bus stop siting) were not an explicit focus, but these issues came up during focus groups.